 Whether they participate in the Girl Scout Cookie Program or the Girl Scout Fall Product Sweets 'N" Treats Program (or both!), everything your Girl Scouts learn prepares them to take on the world.
 Plus, Girl Scout Cookie proceeds stay local in your community to power amazing year-round experiences—experiences that broaden their worlds and spark their sense of wonder.

-Girl Scouts as young as five develop five essential skills through the Girl Scout Cookie Program—skills that will help them be successful today and throughout their lives:
+Through the Girl Scout Cookie Program, girls as young as five develop five essential skills that will help them be successful today and throughout their lives:

 Goal Setting.
 Girls learn to create a plan to reach their goals.